ContactShaanKhan/Contact-Me-Form/README.md

 # Contact Me Form

-This repo contains both the code and instructions to set-up your back end using AWS Lambda which is a function as a service (FaaS).
+This repo contains both the code and instructions to set-up your back end using AWS Lambda which is a function as a service (FaaS) and your front end with a simple React contact form.

 ## The Backend